- Servings Per Recipe: 4

 Tips

 Having trouble peeling your eggs?
-Try using not so fresh eggs; they tend to peel easier.
+Try using not so fresh eggs; they peel easier.

 Bonus: Soak the eggs in water overnight with various infusions to create naturally-dyed Easter eggs.